Pedro Pablo Kuczynski

-Pedro Pablo Kuczynski Godard ([ˌpedɾo ˌpablo kuˌtʃinski‿ɣoˈðaɾð]; born 3 October 1938), also known simply as PPK ([pepeˈka]), is a Peruvian economist, politician and public administrator who served as President of Peru from 2016 to 2018.
-He served as the Prime Minister of Peru and Minister of Economy and Finance during the presidency of Alejandro Toledo.
+Pedro Pablo Kuczynski Godard ([ˌpedɾo ˌpablo kuˌtʃinski‿ɣoˈðaɾð]; born 3 October 1938), also known simply as PPK ([pepeˈka]), is a Peruvian economist, public administrator, and former politician who served as the president of Peru from 2016 to 2018.
+He served as prime minister of Peru and as minister of economy and finance during the presidency of Alejandro Toledo.
 Kuczynski resigned from the presidency on 23 March 2018, following a successful impeachment vote and days before a probable conviction vote.
 Since 10 April 2019 he has been in pretrial detention, due to an ongoing investigation on corruption, money laundering, and connections to Odebrecht, a public works company accused of paying bribes.